For questions on academic policies please use the list below. Click on the corresponding link under topics to be directed to more information.

 No more than six (6) semester hours of PE activity courses may be counted towards meeting graduation requirements.

 A Program of Study (POS) is the check list of the courses required for any particular degree for any particular catalog year.
 These requirements must be met in full in order to graduate.
 Students should follow the POS for the year they entered ASU unless an official change of catalog year has been submitted to the Dean's Office.
 Programs of Study are available for General Education and all majors, minors, and certificates.
+For catalog years prior to 2018-2019, Programs of Study can be found here; for catalog years 2018-2019 and beyond, Programs of Study can be found in the appropriate catalog year's Bulletin under Programs of Study.

 We view the program of study as a working "contract" between the student and the departments and expect the student to meet all requirements listed on it.
 The Dean's Office will make note of shortages when completing graduation audits and inform students.
 Students will not be certified for graduation unless all requirements are met.